Goodlinux/debitMonitor/README.md

 # ENV VARIABLES
  the list of parameters are:
- Id of the sensor in domoticz corresponding to Upload Id of the sensor in domoticz corresponding to Download Id of the sensor in domoticz corresponding to Ping Address of your Domoticz server
- Port of the Domoticz server
- Domoticz username
- Domoticz password
- Delay in minutes for the CronJob
- IP Address of the mysql server
- Port of the mysql server
- Utilisateur mysql
- Password mysql

  NUM_SENSOR_UP = 1      Id of the sensor in domoticz corresponding to Upload
  NUM_SENSOR_DOWN = 2    Id of the sensor in domoticz corresponding to Download